A Randomized Incremental Algorithm for the Hausdorff Voronoi Diagram of Non-crossing Clusters: A Randomized Incremental Algorithm

+\begin{proof} Consider the clusters $Q^u$ and $Q^v$ of Definition~\ref{def:candidate}.
+By Property~\ref{prop:vertex}b, only one of the subtrees of $u$ can be closer to $C_i$ than to $Q^u$.
+Because $uv$ is a candidate edge satisfying Definition~\ref{def:candidate}, $v$ lies in this subtree, that is, only the subtree of $u$ that contains $uv$ may intersect $\hreg(C_i)$.
+Symmetrically, only the subtree of $v$ that contains $uv$ may intersect $\hreg(C_i)$.
+The intersection of these two subtrees is exactly the edge $uv$.
+Thus, $\fskel(C_i) \cap \hreg(C_i) \subset uv$, or $\fskel(C_i) \cap \hreg(C_i) = \emptyset$.
+In the latter case, by Property~\ref{prop:connectivity}(a), $\hreg(C_i) = \emptyset$. \end{proof}

-A high-level description of Step~1 is as follows: We traverse $\fskel(C_i)$ starting at $\froot(C_i)$, checking its vertices and pruning if possible appropriate subtrees according to Property~\ref{prop:bisector_wrt_edge}.
-In this process we either determine $\rep$ as a vertex of $\fskel(C_{i})$, or we determine a candidate edge $uv$, or $\hreg(C_{i})=\emptyset$.
-Pseudocode is given as Procedure~\ref{alg:search_p} below, which should be run with $u = \froot(C_i)$.
+Lemma~\ref{lemma:cand} implies that, given a candidate edge $uv$, it suffices to search on $uv$ to identify a representative point.
+Furthermore, if such a point cannot be found on $uv$, then $\hreg(C_i) = \emptyset$.
+We can search for a representative point as follows: Traverse $\fskel(C_i)$, starting at its root, checking vertices and possibly pruning appropriate subtrees according to Properties~\ref{prop:vertex}b and~\ref{prop:vertex}c.
+During the traversal, either determine $\rep$ as a vertex of $\fskel(C_{i})$, or determine a candidate edge $uv$, or conclude that $\hreg(C_{i})=\emptyset$.